Icarus-afk/Cartographer/docs/troubleshooting.md

 # Index only the most recent commits
 cartographer git index -n 1000

-# Or use a shorter time range (git log already does this internally)
+# Or use a smaller time range
 ```

 ### `No history found` even after `git index`

 1. Make sure the correct repo path was used: `cartographer git index -p /path/to/repo`
-2. Verify commits were indexed: the output shows how many commits and authors
+2. Verify commits were indexed (the output shows how many commits and authors)
-3. Check the symbol exists: `cartographer ask "symbol"`
+3. Check the symbol exists in the graph: `cartographer ask "symbol"`

 ### `failed to run git` errors